openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

    assumes the second interface has a "public" /24 network which will be used for the cloud endpoints and public VM connectivity.

+   In addition to the IPs used on eth1, a virtual IP will be added and managed by pacemaker.
+This must be a different address to the other IP as one will be bound to by haproxy while the other by backend services on the same.

    ..
 Note: The following example utilizes 2 interfaces.
 NIC1 which will serve as
       the management inteface.
 It can have any address and will be left untouched.
       NIC2 will serve as the OpenStack & Provider network NIC.
 The following